skoolkid/skoolkit/sphinx/source/ref-files.rst

 [OtherCode:\*]
 --------------
-Each ``OtherCode:*`` section defines a secondary disassembly that will appear under 'Other code' on the main disassembly home page.
-The section names take the form::
+An ``OtherCode:*`` section defines a secondary disassembly that will appear under 'Other code' on the main disassembly home page.
+The section name takes the form::

   [OtherCode:CodeID]